FlorianLeChat/Simple-File-Storage/SETUP.md

 - Build static website files using `npm run build` ;
 - Remove development dependencies using `npm prune --production` ;
 - Start NodeJS local server using `npm run start` ;
-- *(Optional)* Use [Varnish](https://varnish-cache.org/) as an HTTP cache server to mitigate effects of heavy loads ([built-in configuration](https://github.com/FlorianLeChat/Simple-File-Storage/blob/master/docker/default.vcl)) ;
+- *(Optional)* Use [Varnish](https://varnish-cache.org/) as an HTTP cache server to mitigate effects of heavy loads ([built-in configuration](https://github.com/FlorianLeChat/Simple-File-Storage/blob/master/docker/configuration/default.vcl)) ;
 - Compile scripts for scheduled tasks using `npx tsc --skipLibCheck scripts/expired-files.ts scripts/outdated-notifications.ts` ;
 - Set up a scheduled task to run `node scripts/expired-files.js` command for [periodic deletion of expired files](https://github.com/FlorianLeChat/Simple-File-Storage/blob/master/scripts/expired-files.ts) ;
 - Set up a scheduled task to run `node scripts/outdated-notifications` command for [periodic deletion of outdated notifications](https://github.com/FlorianLeChat/Simple-File-Storage/blob/master/scripts/outdated-notifications.ts).

 > [!TIP]
-> To try the project, you *can* also use [Docker](https://www.docker.com/) installed.
-Once installed, simply start the development Docker image with `docker compose up --detach --build` command.
-The website should be available at http://localhost:3000/.
-If you want to work on the project with Docker, you need to use `docker compose watch --no-up` to automatically synchronize your local changes with the container. 🐳
+> To try the project, you can use [Docker](https://www.docker.com/) installed.
+Once installed, simply start the Docker image with `docker compose up --detach --build` command.
+The website should be available at http://localhost/. 🐳

 > [!CAUTION]
-> The Docker image *can* also be deployed in production, but **this requires advanced knowledge to properly deploy, optimize, and secure your installation**, in order to avoid any unwanted consequences. ⚠️
+> The Docker image can be deployed in production, but **this requires advanced knowledge to properly deploy, optimize, and secure your installation**, in order to avoid any unwanted consequences. ⚠️